Summary for Decision-Makers

 Why it matters to SMEs:

-Enhance sales experience: Let customers "walk through" virtual buildings, prototypes, or environments.
+• Enhance sales experience: Let customers walk through virtual buildings, prototypes, showrooms, or service environments.

 Example Scenarios:

-A healthcare training center onboards new staff with hands-on practice in a fully simulated ER.
+• A healthcare training center onboards new staff with hands-on practice in a fully simulated emergency room.

 What to Watch:

-💡 Founders note: VR can create differentiation not just in delivery — but also in brand experience.
-Think of onboarding portals, immersive service demos, or even investor pitches.
+💡 Founders note: VR can create differentiation not only in service delivery, but also in brand experience.
+Think of onboarding portals, immersive service demos, virtual training centers, or investor presentations that make your solution easier to understand and remember.

 5. Augmented Reality (AR): Bridging Physical and Digital in Real Time

-While VR creates entirely virtual environments, Augmented Reality (AR) overlays digital content onto the real world — and in 2025, it’s becoming far more accessible, mobile-friendly, and commercially viable for SMEs.
+While VR creates entirely virtual environments, Augmented Reality (AR) overlays digital content onto the real world.
+In 2026, AR is becoming more accessible, mobile-friendly, and commercially viable for SMEs.

-From real-time product visualization to field service enhancements, AR is helping businesses deliver smarter, faster, more interactive experiences — especially in retail, real estate, manufacturing, and B2B sales.
+From real-time product visualization to field service enhancements, AR is helping businesses deliver smarter, faster, and more interactive experiences, especially in retail, real estate, manufacturing, and B2B sales.

 Why it matters to SMEs:

-Reduce purchase hesitation: Let customers visualize products in their space (think: furniture, machinery, construction outcomes).
+• Reduce purchase hesitation: Let customers visualize products in their space, such as furniture, machinery, or construction outcomes.

-Create engaging sales pitches: Use 3D models or layered data in live product demos — no need for physical samples.
+• Create engaging sales pitches: Use 3D models or layered data in live product demos without relying on physical samples.

 Example Applications: